AkborSharif/Tapstr/README.md

 ## Motivation

 It was a research project under the supervision of **[Assistance professor Ahmed Sabbir Arif](https://www.asarif.com/index.html)** Phd **UCMERCED**.
-Beside others thing, I was motivated to develop Tapstr to appriciate amount of knowledge and work scientiest put in to build such kind of software with a lot of awesome features.
+Beside others thing, I was motivated to develop Tapstr to appriciate amount of knowledge and work scientiest put into building such kind of software with a lot of awesome features.
 We use keyboards everyday not realizing or appriciating how they are developed.
-AS this was my effort to explore, learn, understand, and build a keyboard based application.
+So this was my effort to explore, learn, understand, and build a keyboard based application.

 ## Description